csu-hmc/GaitAnalysisToolKit/docs/motek.rst

 data collected from Cortex in two different file formats: `tab separated values`_ (TSV) and the C3D format (see http://www.c3d.org).
 The TSV files are approximately twice the size of the C3D files, don't maintain machine precision, and do not allow for meta data storage.
-But for now, this software only deals with the TSV file format.
+But for now, this tool kit only deals with the TSV file format.

 .. _tab separated values: http://en.wikipedia.org/wiki/Tab-separated_values